PNNL-Comp-Mass-Spec/PHRP/README.md

 # Peptide Hit Results Processor

-The Peptide Hit Results Processor (PHRP) can be used to convert a MSGF+ .tsv search result file or an X!Tandem results file (XML format) into a series of tab-delimited text files summarizing the results.
+The Peptide Hit Results Processor (PHRP) can be used to convert a MS-GF+ .tsv search result file or an X!Tandem results file (XML format) into a series of tab-delimited text files summarizing the results.
 It also supports results files from MSAlign, TopPIC, MODa, MODPlus, MSPathFinder,